 “Yeah it’s called tolerance.
 This is how the addiction begins BTW.”

-The fact is that most experienced nicotine users aren’t chasing the same effect that “novelty users” are.
+Most experienced nicotine users simply aren’t chasing the same experience that “novelty users” are.
 Most adults who vape or smoke regularly aren’t seeking a nicotine or JUUL buzz at all.
 The racy feeling experienced by some new nicotine users fades away with continued use.
 If you don’t want to lose the nic buzz, you have to go without nicotine for extended periods, and not many nicotine users have the discipline to pull that off.

 Nicotine is the second-most popular stimulant drug in the world, after caffeine.
 Like the drug in coffee and tea, nicotine is a mild stimulant that slightly alters your mental state.
 These are the most common statements about how a nicotine buzz feels: